carymrobbins/carymrobbins.github.io/posts/dev/2020-03-25-overriding-type-class-instances-2.md

 ## Spoiler Alert

-The goal I set out to acheive was to end up with the following syntax.
+The goal I set out to achieve was to end up with the following syntax.
 Note that this allows us to override type class instances by type or field name.